Bent On Learning was founded in 2001 with a simple goal: to support young people’s well-being through yoga, mindfulness, and meditation in schools.

 Bent On Learning yoga helps 3rd graders improve their ability to regulate emotions and behavior and to get along with others

-An evaluation of 100 3rd graders at PS214 in The Bronx in 2018 showed that our program was especially successful at helping kids grow in social skills.
+An evaluation of 100 3rd graders at PS214 in The Bronx showed that our program was especially successful at helping kids grow in social skills.
 Young people who excel in this capacity demonstrate care and empathy towards others, value their feelings, and try to help friends who may be hurting.
 They interact constructively with peers, teachers, and other school administrators, which shapes their feelings of connection to learning spaces and leads to improved academics.

 bol_10.jpg